 What is the Data Vortex Network?

-The Data Vortex network is a self-routing dynamical system that eliminates the setting problem and is scalable due to small packets in a congestion-free network.
+The Data Vortex network is an implementation independent self-routing dynamical system that eliminates the setting problem and is scalable due to small packets in a congestion-free network.
 It is not possible to achieve this using a crossbar-based network.
 The Data Vortex solution solves this problem by enabling a scalable, fine-grained parallel computer with high bandwidth, and low latency.

 What are small packets good for?